marinasundstrom/CheckedExceptions/README.md

 }
 ```

+This attribute is backwards compatible, and serves as a drop-in replacement for previous version.

 **Notes:**

 - **Namespace Choice:** It's advisable to place `ThrowsAttribute` in a custom namespace (e.g., `CheckedExceptions`) rather than the `System` namespace to avoid potential conflicts with existing .NET types.